amandasharief/lightning/docs/data-mapper.md

 DataMapper component implements the [Data Mapper Pattern](https://martinfowler.com/eaaCatalog/dataMapper.html), this uses the `Entity`, `Collection` and `QueryBuilder` components.

+Recently i thought to myself how much code is in an ORM or Data Mapper to save the programmer a few seconds when coding, but then on each script run its doing all kinds of checks and trying to figure out things out, it is totally unnessary.
+This datamapper, you set the initial configuration, it uses minimal magic.

 ## Example

 Create your `DataMapper`, ensuring that you add the `table`, `fields` properties and the `mapDataToEntity` method.